crf8472/libarcstk/CODING.md

 - Do not introduce any new external dependencies.
 For runtime, prefer standard library whenever reasonably possible and for buildtime stick to the tools already involved (CMake, Catch2).
-- For documentation stick to the tools already involved (doxygen, m.css).
-Any additional buildtime dependencies must be deactivated by default and only optionally activated by a CMake buildstep-switch.
+- For documentation, any additional buildtime dependencies must be deactivated by default and only optionally activated by a CMake buildtime-switch.

-## Tests

-- If it does anything non-trivial, add a unit test for it.
-- Keep one testcase file per TU since compiling tests is expensive.

 [1]: https://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/